pip-services/pip-services-docs/content/en/net/components/_index.md

 no_list: true
 weight: 40
 description: >
-    This module contains standard component definitions that can be used to build applications and services.
+    Contains standard component definitions that can be used to build applications and services.
 ---